rvadapally/truwit-starter-template/src/content/blog/markdown-style-guide.md

 ---
 title: "Markdown Style Guide"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content for Truwit."
 pubDate: "Jun 19 2024"
 heroImage: "/blog-placeholder-1.jpg"
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content for Truwit.

 ## Headings